Supova/Speaker-Recognition-System/README.md

 <br><i> Figure 9: MFCCs for speaker 1 and speaker 2 </i>
 </p>

 In the figure below, we inspect the acoustic space (MFCC vectors) of two different speakers (speaker 1 and 2) in a 2D plane to observe the different features of the speech signals - observing the overlap and similarities in the dimensions.
+Although there is some overlap, the non-overlapping portions will help distinguish the different speakers.

 <p align="center">
 <img src="https://github.com/Supova/EEC-201/blob/main/Images/mfcc5_6%20speaker1_2.PNG">